AlexeyMatveev686/office-js-api/Word/Api/Methods/AddComment.md

 # AddComment

-Adds a comment to the specifed document element or array of Runs.
+Adds a comment to the specified document element or array of Runs.

 ## Syntax